History of Portugal: Affirmation of Portugal

 The Algarve, the southernmost region of Portugal, was finally conquered from the Moors in 1249, and in 1255 the capital shifted to Lisbon.
-Neighboring Spain would not complete its Reconquista until 1492, almost 250 years later.
+Spain finally completed its Reconquista until 1492, almost 250 years later.
 Portugal's land boundaries have been notably stable for the rest of the country's history.
 The border with Spain has remained almost unchanged since the 13th century.
 The Treaty of Windsor (1386) created an alliance between Portugal and England that remains in effect to this day.
 Since early times, fishing and overseas commerce have been the main economic activities.